zupan-app/zupan-app.github.io/index.md

 or on [github](https://github.com/gaspard) and [lucidogen](https://github.com/lucidogen).
 I am currently working on [Sarigama](https://www.sarigama-music.com/), an app for music schools.
 I have done 20 years of performance art but have removed all this content from the web as it triggers dysphoria.

-The goal is to create a non-profit organization managed by the community: I will lead and I will leave.
+My goal is to create a non-profit organization managed by the community: I will lead and I will leave.

 ## Talents needed !